 AWS Neuron optimizes workloads on the Inferentia chip to achieve maximal utilization on small batches, which enables high performance for applications that have strict response time requirements.

 AWS Inferentia is a machine learning inference chip designed and built by AWS to deliver high performance at low cost.
 Each AWS Inferentia chip has 4 NeuronCores and supports FP16, BF16, and INT8 data types.
 AWS Inferentia chips feature a large amount of on-chip memory which can be used for caching large models, which is especially beneficial for models that require frequent memory access.

 Amazon EC2 Inf1 Instances

-Amazon EC2 Inf1 instances based on AWS Inferentia chips deliver up to 30% higher throughput and up to 45% lower cost per inference than Amazon EC2 G4 instances, which were already the lowest cost instance for machine learning inference available in the cloud.
+Amazon EC2 Inf1 instances based on AWS Inferentia chips deliver up 2.3x higher throughput and up to 70% lower cost per inference than comparable current generation GPU-based Amazon EC2 instances.
 Inf1 instances feature up to 16 AWS Inferentia chips, latest custom 2nd generation Intel® Xeon® Scalable processors and up to 100 Gbps networking to enable high throughput inference.